 She was the principal Percussion of the National Youth Orchestra in 2008 and is currently the principal timpanist of Opus Orchestra.

-Yoshiko also teaches and gives master classes/workshops on different occasions.
+Yoshiko teaches and gives master classes/workshops on different occasions.
+She was invited as

 … elegance, in complete control of every movement, and hence of every sound of every musical, mesmerising, moment…”